thegrumpys/odop/docs/Help/DesignTypes/c_spring.md

     6     Pig-Tail
     7     User_Specified

-For a compression spring, the end type directly impacts calculation of Inactive\_Coils and L\_Solid.
+For a compression spring, the end type selection directly impacts the value of Inactive\_Coils and Add\_Coils@Solid.
-Pitch and other variables are impacted indirectly.
+L\_Solid, Pitch and other variables are impacted indirectly.

 <!--- Additional information may be found in the documentation sections for EQNSET.  -->

-When End\_Type is set to one of the standard (non User_Specified) selections, the quantities described above as "directly impacted" will be set by the program from values contained in internal tables.
+When End\_Type is set to one of the standard (non User_Specified) selections, Inactive\_Coils and Add\_Coils@Solid will be set by the program from values contained in internal tables.
-If the user attempts to alter one of the "directly impacted" values without first changing the value of End\_Type to User_Specified, the attempt will be immediately over-written with the value from the internal table.

-When the value of End\_Type is User_Specified, the constants described above as "directly impacted" may be set by the user with the numeric entry field.
+When the value of End\_Type is User_Specified, the user may set these values by making an entry in the corresponding numeric entry field.

-In order to facilitate the treatment of unusual compression spring end types such as the "Tapered, Closed and Ground" configuration common to hot wound springs, ODOP:Spring has added an extra term into the solid height calculation.
+In order to facilitate the treatment of less common compression spring end types such as the "Tapered, Closed and Ground" configuration associated with hot wound springs, ODOP:Spring has added an extra term into the solid height calculation.
 Add\_Coils@Solid is a constant that is normally determined by the value of End\_Type.
 It is used to separate the